 - DPI Method Documentation (*Preferred Method*) -- Acceptable documentation includes:

-Copy the first two pages of your 1040 Federal Income Tax Return for 2018.
+A copy of the first two pages of your 1040 Federal Income Tax Return for 2019.

-Needs to be signed and dated by taxpayers.
+It needs to be signed and dated by the taxpayers.

-If you do not file for income tax, you must provide copies of all other income documentation for 2018 (social security statements, unemployment compensation statements, child support statements, etc).
+If you do not file income tax, you must provide copies of all other income documentation for 2019 (social security statements, unemployment compensation statements, child support statements, etc).

-- DOR Method (Secondary Method): Provide Social Security Number(s) of parents/guardians to LLHS
+- DOR Method (Secondary Method): Possibly provide your Social Security Number(s) of parents/guardians to LLHS

 - DPI Method Documentation (*Preferred Method*) -- Acceptable documentation includes: